black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Create a fieldset element with the id set to breakfast.

 Within that element, create a legend with the text Breakfast, and an empty div with the class set to input-container.

+# Step 5
+Next, create a fieldset element with the id set to lunch.

+Within that element, create a legend element with the text Lunch, and an empty div with the class set to input-container.

+# Step 6
+Continuing the pattern, create a fieldset for dinner with the same nested elements.